On the low Mach number limit for Quantum Navier-Stokes equations

 \end{proof}

-The final estimates follows upon observing that the presence of the operator $\Ueps$ may be exploited to gain a factor $\eps$ on the RHS of the estimates.
-Further, for our purpose we need the Strichartz estimates to hold in non-homogeneous Besov spaces.
+The final estimates follow upon observing that the presence of the operator $\Ueps$ may be exploited to gain a factor $\eps$ as shown in \eqref{eq:delta_der}.
+For the purpose of Section \ref{sec:acw}, it is sufficient to state the estimates in non-homogeneous Sobolev spaces rather than in the more general framework of Besov spaces. \begin{proposition} Let $d\geq 2$, fix $\eps>0$ and $s\in \R$.
+There exists a constant $C>0$ independent from $T,\eps $ such that for any $(p,q)$ admissible pair and any $\alpha_0\in [0,\frac{d-2}{2}(\frac12-\frac1q)]$, the following hold true,